da99/boxomojo/README.md

     #!!!
       Defining a variable:
         1) In other words: place the string, "One", on a stack.
-        2) Execute "is:" as a function that grabs the previous item, "One", and the proceding item, the number 1.
+        2) Execute "=" as a function that grabs the previous item, "One", and the proceding item, the number 1.
         3) Save as a variable.
     !!!

-    "My-Var" is: 100
+    "My-Var" = 100

     #!!!